-- The Downloads button at the bottom of the Steam client
+- The Downloads link at the bottom of the Steam client

-- From the View dropdown at the top of the Steam client, select Downloads
+- Or, from the View dropdown at the top of the Steam client, select Downloads

-- From the Library tab at the top of the Steam client, select Downloads
+- Or, from the Library tab at the top of the Steam client, select Downloads

 How to access Steam downloads settings: